 TRDP is the next-best insurance policy (after an employer’s benefit or the VA).
 For most vets (and their families), the major obstacle is being one of the 17% of servicemembers who manage to reach retirement.
 TRDP covers active-duty retirees (and families) as well as the Reserves and National Guard, even if the latter are “gray area” and not yet receiving a pension.

-Coverage is offered by Delta Dental so the benefits are fairly similar to the other programs described above.
+Coverage is offered by major dental insurers so the benefits are fairly similar to the other programs described above.
 Routine exams and cleanings are completely covered, but only 80% of fillings and only 60% of root canals.
 Orthodontics is only 50% covered, and it includes a lifetime cap of $1750 per person.
 TRDP also has annual deductibles and maximums.

 One of the most frequent TRDP surprises is the requirement to enroll within four months after retiring.
 If the Defense Enrollment Eligibility Reporting System takes a while to update your family’s retiree status, or if you’ve held off applying for coverage while you find a job or move to a new location, then you may have to deal with a 12-month waiting period for crowns, bridges, orthodontics, or implants.
 If you’re one of the families who leisurely roams Asia or Europe after retirement, or who explores America in an RV for months before deciding where to live, then remember to plan your retiree insurance before you hit the road.

-Premiums are a lot easier to parse (again by ZIP code) but are still roughly $30/month (just the retiree) to $135/month (family).
+Premiums are a lot easier to parse (again by ZIP code) but are still roughly $16/month (just the retiree) to $140/month (family).

 “Do We Really Need Retired Military Dental Insurance?”